awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 There is a notable ***limitation*** in Dijkstra's algorithm: It is strictly necessary that $w(e) > 0$ in order to use this algorithm for a given input graph.
 This is due to the fact that negative edge weights do not guarantee to converge on a correct solution as certain paths "short-circuit" via negative weights towards "shorter" paths.

-We wil next examine the more general problem which *does* allow for such negative weights to be present in the input graph.
+We will next examine the more general problem which *does* allow for such negative weights to be present in the input graph.

 ### 2. Negative Weight Cycles